 This resort is all about having fun.
 From horseback riding to ziplining to Michigan’s largest indoor water park, you and your family won’t be bored.
 They offer free fly-casting lessons and wakeboarding camps, plus other out-of-the-box activities like segway tours and paintball.
 They even have daily hayrides and bonfires with s’mores during the summer.
 Their two golf courses, The Alpine and The Monument, provide guests with 36 holes for multiple days of play.

-The resort has eight different restaurants choices, a beer garden, a deli, and an ice cream shop, so you’ll be spoiled for choice when it comes to food and drink.
-Forty Acres Tavern serves up pub fare and over 20 beers, and there’s two waterfront dining spots located on Deer Lake, Gigi’s Tiki Bar and the Beach House Restaurant.
+The resort has eight different restaurant choices, a beer garden, a deli, and an ice cream shop, so you’ll be spoiled for choice when it comes to food and drink.
+Forty Acres Tavern serves up pub fare and over 20 beers, and there are two waterfront dining spots located on Deer Lake, Gigi’s Tiki Bar and the Beach House Restaurant.
 Stay in their quaint European lodge or a larger condominium, villa, or cabin where you can be close to the course or the slopes.

 11. Bavarian Inn Lodge

-A bit on the unique side, this resort sticks to a Bavarian theme in interesting fashion.
+A bit on the unique side, this resort sticks to a Bavarian theme in an interesting fashion.
 You’ll feel as if you’ve teleported to a quaint German village without ever crossing the Atlantic.
 There’s riverfront scenery, horse-drawn carriages, an indoor waterpark, and over 40 shops and boutiques on this resort property.
 You’ll see traditional Bavarian architecture in their Glockenspiel and covered wooden bridge.
 The resort hosts lots of festivals, but even if there isn’t one going on while you’re there, check out the nightly live entertainment or the family karaoke on Fridays and Saturdays.

 As you might expect, they’ve got a huge selection of German beers and German foods like schnitzel, sauerbraten, and golden chicken at the Bavarian Inn Restaurant which has been open since 1888.
-But of course you’ll get it served in a very American way: family-style and all-you-can-eat.
+But of course, you’ll get it served in a very American way: family-style and all-you-can-eat.
 Don’t worry, you can work it off on one of their four tennis courts in the exercise room.
-European-themed rooms and suites include a mini fridge, flat screen TV, and upgrade options like whirlpools.
+European-themed rooms and suites include a mini fridge, flat-screen TV, and upgrade options like whirlpools.

 12. Treetops Resort

 This place is all about hitting the links.
 Treetops has over 81 holes of championship golf spread amongst five distinctly different courses, including the “World’s Best Par 3 Course.”
 They also offer lessons from professionals if you need ‘em.
-Afterwards, you can take a break and head to the spa for massages, nail care, and other body treatments.
+Afterward, you can take a break and head to the spa for massages, nail care, and other body treatments.
 Or stick around for winter and check out the skiing, snow tubing, and dog sledding.
 So yeah, maybe it’s not all about golf.

 The resort also offers Culinary Adventures, like their series of Farm2Fork Beer Pairing Dinners where they’ll take you out to the Wilderness Cabin for some locally grown food.
 Or in the winter, enjoy their Wilderness Sleigh Ride which ends with a four-course meal.
 But even if you’re just hanging around the resort, you can enjoy the two restaurants and sports bar located on the property.
 Accommodation options are comfortable, and you can choose from rooms in the Lodge or the Inn, or upgrade to a condominium, cottage, or chalet.